MrLaVisuals/MrLaVisuals/README.md

 I'm a Developer and a creative professional.
 I'm currently the Social Media Producer at Dartmouth College.

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Artifical Intelligence
 - 💬 Ask me about motion graphics
 - 📫 How to reach me: IG @mr2_wealthy